 Naturally, mosquitoes are regarded as crepuscular because of their heightened activity at dusk and dawn.
 They prefer these hours because wind travels at slow speed, and there’s the presence of UV and polarized light.

-Schedule Your Travel to Off-Season: Some places like the equatorial regions are notorious for mosquito infestations, which often leads to illnesses.
+Schedule Your Travel to Off-Season: Some places like the equatorial regions are notorious for mosquito infestations, leading to illnesses.
 The best time to travel to these places is during the winter season when mosquitoes are less active.

 How to Prepare for ‘’Mosquito Season’’